 a) Choosing Interns Directly

-Direct selection is easy to organize through a career center at the university.
-Just place an internship announcement on the university’s website, on social media channels or on the bulletin board.
+Direct selection is easy to organize through a career centre at the university.
+Just place an internship announcement on the university’s website, on social media channels, or the bulletin board.

 From the applications received, select the most suitable.
 Be sure to include a test task in the vacancy: this way you will receive applications from really interested candidates.
 Let the test task be vital.